 In electronics and signal processing, you have to deal with electrical signals.
 In many cases, you may need to calculate signal powerand energy.

 In standard situation when DC power supply is applied to known resistor or other device like LED, motor you can calculate its power very easy by applying Ohms law:

 In some cases, you may not know the resistance of your circuit.
 In this case, you can measure the current flow.
 So your power formula can be transformed by using same Ohms law:

 So for instance if you connect your circuit to 3V power supply and measure that it uses 0.5A of current, you can calculate the instant power usage:

 And the energy used during one hour:

 Things are getting a bit more complicated when signal current isn’t continuous DC.
-In signal processing applications the therm signal power and signal energy is introduced.
+In signal processing applications the term signal power and signal energy are introduced.
 The idea is practically same as in DC.
 But since current (or voltage) change in time it is written as v(t) and i(t). for instance for periodic harmonic signals we can write .